packagist/private-packagist-docs/docs/self-hosted/kubernetes-troubleshooting.md

 Ensure that the SNI (Server Name Indication) TLS Extension is properly passed in requests to the cluster for SNI to work correctly on the ingress.
 This is not the case when using IPs in `proxy_pass` on the reverse proxy and will result in an SSL handshake error.

-To pass the SNI hostname from the incoming request to the upstream server, apply the following settings when using NGINX as a reverse-proxy:
+To pass the SNI hostname from the incoming request to the upstream server, add the following directives to NGINX:
 ```
 proxy_ssl_name $host;
 proxy_ssl_server_name on;